usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 4: Create Entrypoint Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will create an entrypoint that accepts a parameter, allowing you to change the sample size without changing the code.
+You will create an entrypoint that accepts a parameter, allowing you to change the sample size passed to this Function Task dynamically at Job runtime.

 1. Navigate to **Entrypoints** and click **Create Entrypoint**.
-2. Name it ``sample_normal_ep``.
+2. Name it ``sample_normal_ep`` and add a short description.
 3. In the **Entrypoint Parameters** window, click **Add Parameter**:

    - **Name:** ``sample_size``